 The other used a combination of administrative and public record data from North Carolina to estimate the impact of attending one of North Carolina’s Early College High Schools on a student’s likelihood of voting or experiencing a criminal conviction in their teens and early 20s, finding that ECHS attendance likely results in a modest improvement to each outcome.

-Previously, I worked as a Social Research Specialist at UNC Charlotte’s Urban Institute, where I supported partner-driven evaluations of local education, government, and other social service programs.
-I earned an MSW from UNC Chapel Hill in 2016, and a BA in Psychology from Boston College in 2013.
+Previously, I worked as a Social Research Specialist at UNC Charlotte’s Urban Institute, where I conducted partner-driven evaluations of local education, government, and social service programs.
+I earned a Ph.D. in Public Policy from UNC Chapel Hill in 2022, an MSW from UNC Chapel Hill in 2016, and a BA in Psychology from Boston College in 2013.